GlideAngle/flare-timing/README.md

 ## Usage

-See the separate discussion of [building](BUILDING.md) and [testing](TESTING.md).
-We'll outline the steps here for getting inputs and outputs, doing the scoring and hosting the comp locally.
+Let's get the inputs and outputs from FS, do the scoring and host the comp locally.
+[Building](BUILDING.md) and [testing](TESTING.md) have their own guides.

-Let's start with some preparatory work on the FS comp file, the `*.fsdb`.
-This will often contain sensitive personal information such as birthdays, phone numbers and notes.
-We'll also want to ready some data for comparisons between flare-timing and FS.
+Start by preparing the FS comp file, the `*.fsdb`.
+This will often contain sensitive personal information such as birthdays, phone numbers and notes that we'll want to avoid publishing.
+We'll also want some output data for making comparisons between flare-timing and FS.

 1. Clean out that stuff and trim that data with [`fs-filter`](flare-timing/prod-apps/fs-filter).